-The PHA must approve a live-in aide if needed as a reasonable accommodation in accordance with 24 CFR 8, to make the program accessible to and usable by the family member with disabilities.
+The PHA must approve a live-in aide if needed as a reasonable accommodation in accordance with 24 CFR 8.

 A live-in aide is considered a household member but not a family member.

 The income of the live-in aide is not counted in determining the annual income of the family.
 [24 CFR §5.609(c)(5)].
 Relatives may be approved as live-in aides if they meet all of the criteria defining a live-in aide.
 However, a relative who serves as a live-in aide is not considered a family member and would not be considered a remaining member of a tenant family.